-The Certificate IV in Training and Assessment is expected to take around 1201 hours of study to complete.
+The Certificate IV in Training and Assessment is expected to take around 1201 hours of study especially for the beginner cohort to complete.
 This is equal to about 23 hours study per week over 12 months, however you may work at your own pace and complete your course faster if you’d like!

 Certificate IV in Training and Assessment Course Units

 The TAE40116 Certificate IV in Training and Assessment consists of 10 units – 9 core units and 1 elective.
 This training and assessment course is delivered using a ‘clustered’ approach, meaning the course units have been streamlined into only 3 workbooks: Design, Delivery and Assessment.
 That means you’ll only have 3 workbooks to submit!
 We’ve found this approach minimises the amount of “doubling-up” in the course units and allows you to study at a great pace, while still completing all the course components.

 |TAEDES401||Design and develop learning programs|

 |TAEDES402||Use training packages and accredited courses to meet client needs|

 |TAEDEL402||Plan, organise and facilitate learning in the workplace|